revolist/revogrid-docs/guide/patterns.md

 - use incremental loading or pagination patterns when you do not want the full dataset in memory
 - use `jobsBeforeRender` for initialization work that must finish before the first meaningful paint

+For a complete remote data pattern with pagination, sorting, filtering, cancellation, caching, and optimistic edits, read [Server-side data, pagination, sorting, and filtering](/guide/server-side-data).

 ## Keep editing rules close to the column

 Editing behavior is easiest to maintain when it is defined where the user sees it: